anandshivam44/email-automation/README.md

 If You get a callback as "Hello World", your server has started successfully on localhost

 ## How to Test the API
+Endpont to send mail is in the format https://localhost:5000/test

 ### Without attachment
 To send an email to a person copy-paste this JSON Tree.
 This is the simplest payload.
 Every field is mandatory.
 Replace ``` emailMessage ``` with your HTML Body and ``` email ``` with an email id you want to send an email.